 Age of Empires II Review

-Microsoft released Age of Empires II: Age of Kings for Windows 95/98 and Windows NT 4.0 SP5 in September of 1999.
+Microsoft released the original Age of Empires II: Age of Kings for Windows 95/98 and Windows NT 4.0 SP5 in September of 1999.
 Developed by Ensemble Studios of the U.S.A., Age of Empires II is the sequel to the Age of Empires of 1997, which is the original AoE RTS.

 Whereas the original Age of Empires was set in ancient times the sequel is set in the Middle Ages and treats medieval history.
 Age of Empires II features five campaigns each consisting of 6-7 historical scenarios.
 The five campaigns are William Wallace of the Celts, Joan of Arc of the Franks, Barbarossa of the Teutons, Genghis Khan of the Mongols and Saladin of the Saracens.